Cloufield/GWASTutorial/04_Data_QC/README.md

 This code will generate two files `plink_results.imiss` and `plink_results.lmiss`, which contain the missing rate information for samples and SNPs respectively.

 Take a look at the `.imiss` file.
 The last column shows the missing rate for samples.
 Since we used part of the 1000 Genome Project data this time, there are no missing SNPs in the original datasets.
-But for educational purposes, we randomly added make some of the genotypes missing.
+But for educational purposes, we randomly make some of the genotypes missing.

 ```bash
 # missing rate for each sample